cdoucet/intphys/README.md

   from github, go in its root directory and run the `setup.sh` script:

         git clone --recursive git@github.com:bootphon/intphys.git
-        cd intphys
-        ./setup.sh  # expect UNREALENGINE_ROOT to be defined

-* The NaivePhysics main executable is a Python script relying on [joblib](https://pythonhosted.org/joblib) to run sub-processes.
+* The intphys main executable is a Python script relying on [joblib](https://pythonhosted.org/joblib) to run sub-processes.
 Install it, for exemple using pip:

         [sudo] pip install joblib

 * The final step is to package the `intphys/intphys.uproject` project into a standalone binary.
 You need a manual intervention in the editor.
 Open it with:

         ./naivedata.py exemple.json --editor --verbose